nestauk/mapping-career-causeways/supplementary_online_data/ONET_ESCO_crosswalk/README.md

 Note that some of the mappings are many-to-one (i.e. several ESCO occupations corresponding to one O\*NET occupation).
 While this is to be expected as there are more ESCO occupations than O\*NET occupations, it may result in obscuring nuanced differences between the ESCO occupations.
 Therefore, please exercise caution when using the crosswalk and we welcome suggestions for improvements.

-As a particular example, we found several distinct creative ESCO occupations including digital artists, illustrators and animators mapped to the same O\*NET occupation 'multimedia artists and animators'.
+As a particular example, we found several distinct creative ESCO occupations including digital artists, illustrators and animators mapped to the same O\*NET occupation 'multimedia artists and animators' (code 27-1014.00; in the most recent O\*NET update in November 2020 these are now called 'special effects artists and animators').
 As the latter has a high occupation-level SML (due to a large fraction of the tasks in these jobs being related to creating computer-generated graphics or animation), this may create somewhat inflated expectations of automation risk for some of the corresponding ESCO occupations.

 ## Feedback